-VPN (Virtual Private Network) — Is a technology that changes and hides your IP address and encrypts all the incoming and outgoing data while you use Internet.
-This way you gain anonymity and are safe as no one can see what are you doing while surfing the Internet.
+VPN (Virtual Private Network) is a technology that hides your IP address and encrypts all the incoming and outgoing data while you use the Internet.
+This way you gain anonymity and remain safe as no one can see what are you doing whilst you are surfing the Internet.

 When you connect to CactusVPN we create a “Tunnel”.
-This describes the best connection between us and you.
 All data in this “Tunnel” is encrypted so that only you and CactusVPN know the contents of what is being sent.
 The data is encrypted to 128 Bits.
-This is an excellent level of security which also maintains good levels of performance, even on older computers or lower powered devices such as Phones and Netbooks.
+This is an excellent level of security which also maintains good levels of performance, even on older computers or lower power devices such as Phones and Netbooks.

 All VPN protocols have pretty much the same function: they encrypt all your traffic and hide you behind our servers.
 However, depending on your purposes some protocols are better than others.
 Here you will find a brief comparison of main properties of VPN protocols: